Yehor Cherniev

 Yehor Volodymyrovych Cherniev (Єгор Володимирович Чернєв; born 5 February 1985) is a Ukrainian politician currently serving as a People's Deputy of Ukraine from the Servant of the People party in the Verkhovna Rada, number 26 on the party's list.
-Deputy Chairman of the Committee on National Security, Defence and Intelligence of the Verkhovna Rada of Ukraine, Chairman of the Permanent Delegation of Ukraine at the NATO Parliamentary Assembly.
+He is the Deputy Chairman of the Committee on National Security, Defence and Intelligence of the Verkhovna Rada of Ukraine, and the Chairman of the Permanent Delegation of Ukraine at the NATO Parliamentary Assembly.

 Early life and career

 Yehor Volodymyrovych Cherniev was born on 5 February 1985 in Berdiansk, then part of the Soviet Union.

 In 2007, he graduated from the Kyiv National University of Culture and Arts with a degree in public relations management.
 The next year, he graduated from Kyiv National Economic University with a degree in business economics.
 He has also graduated from King's College London with a master's degree in science in public policy and management.

 Following the beginning of the Russo-Ukrainian War in 2014, he joined the National Guard of Ukraine.